kyma-project/kyma/docs/kyma/05-04-component-source-url.md

     ```

-  - Archive with `Chart.yaml` deeper in file structure:
+  - Archive with `Chart.yaml` deeper in the file structure:
     ```
     - name: "ory"
       namespace: "kyma-system"